 Changing Your Mindset

-I spent 10 years just being happy the semester was done, closing my office door, and saying I would take care of it in January.
+I spent 10 years just being happy the semester was done, closing my office door, and saying I would take care of it next semester.
 The truth of the matter is there’s lots to do at the beginning of the semester and trying to deal with the end of the semester and the beginning at the same time is really overwhelming.

-Part of it is mindset.
-The reality is when you’re a teacher you have to do a lot of work that is really outside of the time you’ve been contracted to work.
+Part of it is the mindset.
+The reality is you have to do a lot of work that’s really outside of the time you’ve been contracted to work.
 It sucks.
 You can get really resentful of giving your time away.
-If you’re a homeschooler, it is easy to lose yourself in the mayhem of teaching the kids.

 One of my things I would say a lot was that I don’t get paid enough for this.
 It was exactly what I didn’t need to be saying.
 Don’t get me wrong, I wasn’t getting paid enough.
-To top it off they were constantly asking for more from me with no raise.
+To top it off they were constantly asking for more from me with no raise, but that mindset didn’t help me or anyone else.

 There is an important need for boundaries, but you need to make sure that your boundaries are helping you and not hurting you.
 Digging your heals in the sand because you are overworked and frustrated doesn’t help you, I know.